 - Omer Rana - Cardiff University, UK

-- Richard McClatchey – UWE Bristol, UK
+- Richard McClatchey – University of the West of England, Bristol, UK

 - Susie Ruston McAleer - 21c, London, UK

-- Theodor Foerster - SAP (systems, applications, and products in data processing) AG, Germany
+- Theodor Foerster, SAP AG, Germany

 - Theresa A. Pardo - Center for Technology in Government, University at Albany, State University of New York (SUNY), USA